nimbly/Syndicate/README.md

 );
 ```

-Syndicate will continue to poll for new messages and route them to your handlers.
-To shutdown the listener, you must send an interrupt signal: SIGINT (ctrl-c), SIGHUP, SIGTERM, etc.
+The `listen` method will continue to poll for new messages and route them to your handlers.
+To shutdown the listener, you must send an interrupt signal that was defined in the `Application` constructor, typically SIGINT (ctrl-c), SIGHUP, SIGTERM, etc.

+The `location` parameter is the topic name, queue name, or queue URL you will be listening on.
+This parameter value is dependent on which consumer implementation you are using.

+The `max_messages` parameter defines how many messages should be pulled off at a single time.
+Some implementations only allow a single message at a time.

+The `nack_timeout` parameter defines how long (in minutes) the message should be held before it can be pulled again when a `Response::nack` is returned by your handler.
+Some implementations do not support modifying the message visibility timeout.

+And finally, the `polling_timeout` parameter defines how long (in seconds) the consumer implementation should block waiting for messages before disconnecting and trying again.

-Let's dig deeper into each of the constructor parameters.
+Now, let's dig deeper into each of the constructor parameters for the `Application` instance.

 ### Consumer

 The `consumer` parameter is any instance of `Nimbly\Syndicate\ConsumerInterface` - the source where messages should be pulled from.

-Example:

 ```php
 $consumer = new Sqs(